huangwb8/GSClassifier.principle/docs/Flowchart.md

 ### Data Processing

-For each dataset, RNA expression matrix would be normalized internally (**Raw Matrix**) so that the expression data of the samples in the dataset were comparable and suitable for subtype identification.
+For each dataset, the RNA expression matrix would be normalized internally (**Raw Matrix**) so that the expression data of the samples in the dataset were comparable and suitable for subtype identification.
 As demonstrated in Figure \@ref(fig:flowchart), the **Subtype Vector** is identified based on independent cohorts instead of a merged matrix with batch effect control technologies.
 More details about batch effect control are discussed in \@ref(batch-effect).

 There is no standard method to figure out subtype vectors.
-It depends on the Gene Expression Profiles (GEPs) used, the biological problems or ideas of researchers.
-For **Pan-immune Activation and Dysfunction (PAD)** subtypes, the GEPs, **Pan-Immune Activation Module (PIAM)** and **Pan-Immune Dysfunction Genes (PIDG)**, are biologically associated and suitable for calling four sutbypes (PIAM^high^PIDG^high^, PIAM^high^PIDG^low^, PIAM^low^PIDG^high^, and PIAM^low^PIDG^low^).<!--这里描述有待改进--> Theoretically, we can also use a category strategy like low/medium/high, but more evidences or motivations are lacked for chasing such a complex model.
+It depends on the Gene Expression Profiles (GEPs), the biological significance, or the ideas of researchers.
+For **Pan-immune Activation and Dysfunction (PAD)** subtypes, the GEPs, **Pan-Immune Activation Module (PIAM)** and **Pan-Immune Dysfunction Genes (PIDG)**, are biologically associated and suitable for calling four subtypes (PIAM^high^PIDG^high^, PIAM^high^PIDG^low^, PIAM^low^PIDG^high^, and PIAM^low^PIDG^low^).<!--这里描述有待改进--> Theoretically, we can also use a category strategy like low/medium/high, but more evidence or motivations are lacking for chasing such a complex model.

 With subtype vectors and raw matrices, **Top Scoring Pairs (TSP)**, the core data format for model training and application in GSClassifier, would be calculated for the following process.
 The details of TSP normalization are summarized in \@ref(topicTSP).

 ### Model Establishment and Validation

-The TSP matrix would be devided into training cohort and internal validation cohort.
-In PAD project, the rate of samples (training vs. test) is **7:3**.
-Next, each **SubSet** (70% of the training cohort in PAD project) would be further selected randomly to build a **SubModel** via cross-validation Extreme Gradient Boosting algorithm (**xgboost::xgb.cv** function) [@RN345].
+The TSP matrix would be divided into the training cohort and the internal validation cohort.
+In the PAD project, the rate of samples (training vs. test) is **7:3**.
+Next, each **SubSet** (70% of the training cohort) would be further selected randomly to build a **SubModel** via cross-validation Extreme Gradient Boosting algorithm (**xgboost::xgb.cv** function) [@RN345].
 The number of submodels is suggested over 20 (more details in \@ref(topicSubmodel)).

-The internal validation cohort and external validation cohort (if any) would be used to test the performace of the trained model.
-By the way, **the data of both internal and external validation cohort would not be used during model training** so as to avoid over-fitting.
+The internal validation cohort and external validation cohort (if any) would be used to test the performance of the trained model.
+By the way, **the data of both internal and external validation cohorts would not be used during model training** to avoid over-fitting.

 ### Model Application

-In PAD project, **Model for individual**, the ensemble of submodels, is called "PAD for individual" (**PADi**).
+In the PAD project, **Model for individual**, the ensemble of submodels, is called "PAD for individual" (**PADi**).
 Supposed raw RNA expression of a sample was given.
-As showed in \@ref(fig:flowchart) and \@ref(fig:tsp), **GSClassifier** would turn raw RNA expression into a TSP vector, which would be as a input to **Model for individual**.
+As shown in \@ref(fig:flowchart) and \@ref(fig:tsp), **GSClassifier** would turn raw RNA expression into a TSP vector, which would be as an input to **Model for individual**.
 Then, **GSClassifier** would output the possibility matrix and the subtype for this sample.
 No extra data (RNA expression of others, follow-up data, etc) would be needed but RNA expression of the patient for subtype identification, so we suggest **Model for individual** (**PADi**, etc) as personalized model.

 ## Top scoring pairs {#topicTSP}